Skip to main content

 Receiving a message

-To be able to receive a message, we must first configure our new blockchain and add a reference to the receiver that we defined in the introduction.
-Let's add the following to our chromia.yml file.
+To be able to receive a message, we must first configure our new blockchain and add a reference to the receiver that we defined in the Introduction section.
+Add the following delivery_chain details to the blockchains property in the chromia.yml file:

 chromia.yml